BnSalahFahmi/gwt-sencha-showcase/README.md

 * Add sencha GXT jars to your project's build path

-* Lunch the GWT compilation to your project
+* Launch the GWT compilation to your project

 * Run